avnes/k8s-at-home/README.md

 - DONE: Refactor some git repo names
 - Automate installation of Flux CD
 - Automate installation of Traefik with Flux CD
-- Automate installation of Fluentd with Flux CD
+- Automate installation of Fluent Bit with Flux CD
 - Automate installation of (Bitnami) MetalLB with Flux CD
 - Automate installation of Kubernetes Dashboard with Flux CD
 - Automate installation of Prometheus Blackbox Exporter with Flux CD